tensorpack/tensorpack/README.md

 With the above components defined, tensorpack trainer will run the training iterations for you.
 Multi-GPU training is off-the-shelf by simply switching the trainer.
 You can also define your own trainer for non-standard training (e.g. GAN).

+The components are designed to be independent.
+You can use only Model or DataFlow in your project.

 ## Dependencies: